renvrant/formcontrol-freaks/chapter/chapter.md

 All of this made for a better user experience, but at the price of increasing client-side complexity.
+A modern single-page application (SPA) may have to keep track of dozens of pieces of information,

+> FIXME dozens is on the relatively low side for a lot of apps, could easily be hundreds

-A modern single-page application (SPA) may have to keep track of dozens of pieces of information, any of which may need to be updated based on the user's actions *and* kept in sync with permanent storage on the server.
+any of which may need to be updated based on the user's actions *and* kept in sync with permanent storage on the server.